Romans 5:6-11 By seeking Christ and His righteousness alone, we maximise the power of the blood

 Salvation is not the goal, but righteousness is

-Salvation and blessing are not the goal, but they are a result of seeking Christ’s righteousness.
-If we seek Christ’s righteousness as the goal, salvation and blessing will automatically be added to us.
+Salvation and blessing are not the goal, but they are by-products of Christ’s righteousness.
+If we set Christ’s righteousness as the goal, salvation and blessing will automatically be added to us.
 Jesus said,

 Do not worry then, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear for clothing?’
 For the Gentiles eagerly seek all these things; for your heavenly Father knows that you need all these things.
 But seek first His kingdom and His righteousness, and all these things will be added to you. – Matthew 6:31-33

 If salvation and the comfort of life become our vision and goal, we lose the blessings that belong to the higher order: the glory that Christ possesses.
 But if we keep our eyes focused on attaining Christ’s righteousness, God shares His glory with us, and blesses in ways we cannot imagine.
 Many came to God because of a need.
 But having received what they initially came for, they did not continue in their pursuit of righteousness.
 They are like the rich young man, and the 5000 whom Jesus fed.
-They are satisfied with just being a lawful person and occasionally a good person, but have no desire to follow Jesus to attain His righteousness.
-Such will miss out on the glorious blessing and reward associated with the highest order.
+They are satisfied with just being a lawful person and occasionally a good person, but have no desire to follow Jesus to attain perfection.
+Such will miss out on the glorious blessing and reward associated with the highest order; to be seated at Christ left and right.

 How do we seek to attain Christ’s righteousness?

-We seek Christ’s righteousness through self-reflection and by drawing close to Christ continually.
-Self-reflection and intimacy with God come hand in hand.
-Through intimacy with God, we receive divine revelations.
+We seek Christ’s righteousness through self-reflection and by communing with Christ continually.
+Self-reflection and intimate communion with God come hand in hand.
+Through intimate communion with God, we receive divine revelations.
 Through self-reflection, we internalise His revelations resulting in faith, wisdom and divine authority.
 We draw close to Christ by conversing with Him.
 Here are some suggestions:

-- I ask God to what degree our nation’s ideals and journey is aligned with Him.
+• I ask God to what degree our nation’s ideals and aspirations are aligned with Him.

 Application